pombredanne/airstrip.js/README.md

 About
 -------------

-This project is meant to ease dealing with third-party javascript dependencies in ambitious browsers projects.
+This project is meant to ease dealing with third-party javascript dependencies in ambitious client-side web projects.

+Conceptually, Airstrip has similarities with Twitter's Bower.

 Problem
 -------------